szhang06/Online-Retail-Data-Analysis/README.md

 **2. Data Overview and Cleaning**

-The dataset used for this analysis is the "online\_retail\_II.xlsx" file.
+The dataset used for this analysis is the ["online\_retail\_II.xlsx"](https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset?resource=download) file from kaggle.
 Initial data exploration revealed issues such as negative prices, missing values, and duplicate records.
 Data cleaning steps were implemented to address these issues, including:

 * Removing duplicate rows.
 * Handling missing values in 'CustomerID' and 'Description' columns.